LusapoK/LusapoK/README.md

 - 👋 Hi, I’m @LusapoK
 - 👀 I’m interested in Coding and Robotics
 - 🌱 I’m currently learning C programming language and Arduino
-- 💞️ I’m looking to collaborate on making intermediate Arduino projects
+- 💞️ I’m looking to collaborate in making intermediate Arduino projects
 - 📫 You can reach me at lkamangana@gmail.com

 <!---